Santhin/cv/readme.md

 # Piotr (Peter) Sierkin

-_Software Engineer based in Warsaw, Poland_ <br>
+_Data Platform Engineer based in Warsaw, Poland_ <br>

 [Email](mailto:psierkin@gmail.com) / [LinkedIn](https://www.linkedin.com/in/piotr-sierkin/) / [GitHub](https://github.com/Santhin/)

 ## About position?

-Software Engineer curious about expanding knowledge in the field.
+Data Platform Engineer curious about expanding knowledge in the field.
 A quick learner in various situations, able to work on my own and as a team member.
 Seeking a challenging position with an opportunity for growth and career advancement as an achievement.

 ## My stack: